 July 28, 2021 | Uncategorized

 Car seats can prevent children from sustaining serious injuries and fatalities.
-We will find that every state in the country requires children to be properly seated in a car seat or booster seat until they reach a certain age or weight and height.
+Our attorneys that focus on car accidents in Austin have found that every state in the country requires children to be properly seated in a car seat or booster seat until they reach a certain age or weight and height.
 Here, we want to dig into what Texas law says about requiring children to sit in car seats.
 This is incredibly important because if a child is not properly restrained, the consequences could be severe.

 When a car crash occurs, a child could sustain severe injuries.
 Additionally, Texas does impose fines on adults who do not properly restrain children in vehicles.